It’s Never Too Early To Get Your Affairs In Order

 The Hoover Rogers Difference

 When you get your estate planning services from Hoover Rogers Law, you have a whole team working to put your plans in place.
-You won’t be treated like a number or given a one-size-fits-all plan; you’ll have access to a Personal Family Lawyer® committed to making the most of your time and creating an individualized estate plan that will continue to work throughout your lifetime.
-(Learn more about what it means to be a Personal Family Lawyer® here.)
+You won’t be treated like a number or given a one-size-fits-all plan; you’ll have access to an attorney committed to making the most of your time and creating an individualized estate plan that will continue to work throughout your lifetime.

 Our estate planning attorneys make sure that the most important details of your planning are followed through.
 We utilize a funding coordinator to ensure your assets are managed well and a unique membership program to keep your plans up to date year-in and year-out.

-Your estate planning relationship starts with us at your first Family Wealth Planning Session.
+Your estate planning relationship starts with us at your first Legacy Planning Session.
 Before this, however, you will fill out some documents that will have you feeling more organized and put together than maybe you’ve felt in a long time.

 At the session, we will look at what would happen to all your assets and loved ones if anything were to happen to you.
 Then we can determine a strategy designed to get things done your way.